How much does it cost to stain or paint a fence?

 |400||$530 – $1,700||$800 – $5,600|

-- Fence painters charge $1 to $9 per linear foot for labor.
+Painters charge $1 to $9 per linear foot for labor to paint or stain a fence.

 Average cost to stain or paint a fence